Floxyi/DevTools/README.md

 - **Note**: You can also type in a flying speed (0.1 - 1.0).

+## 4. Feature: Material

+Whenever you need to code a specific item, just build it in Minecraft, do the command and boom you just got the code for it.
+**/material**

 DevTools was made by [Floxyi](https://twitter.com/Floxyi1) with ❤️.
 DevTools has its own [**bStats**](https://bstats.org/plugin/bukkit/DevTools/13046) site.